tensorflow/build/tf_sig_build_dockerfiles/master/README.md

   --build-arg PYTHON_VERSION=python3.9 --target=devel -t my-tf-devel .
 ```

-Because we don't have Docker-building presubmits, you'll have to do this if you
-want to check to see if your change works.
-It will take a long time to build
+It will take a long time to build devtoolset and install CUDA packages.
+After
-devtoolset and install CUDA packages.
-After it's done, you can use the commands
-below to test your changes -- just replace `tensorflow/build:latest-python3.9`
+it's done, you can use the commands below to test your changes.
+Just replace
-with `my-tf-devel` to use your image instead.
+`tensorflow/build:latest-python3.9` with `my-tf-devel` to use your image
+instead.

 ## Building `tf-nightly` packages